-- Pricing: Pricing P2Ps will be especially difficult, with valuation of listed companies particularly challenging in the hardest hit sectors.
+- Pricing: While depressed market valuations make going private transactions more attractive to PE buyers, those same market pressures make pricing such transactions all the more challenging, particularly in the hardest hit sectors.
 Target boards and key shareholders may find it difficult to assess "value" and/or may be unwilling to engage with bidders that they perceive to be opportunistic.
-Current volatility in stock markets will exacerbate the risk that a jump in share price will kill the bid. - Due diligence challenges: Lack of market guidance on earnings and delay in publishing audited financial information may place greater importance on due diligence, but at a time when lock-downs and travel restrictions will make due diligence as well as management meetings and presentations more challenging. - Government intervention: P2Ps face an increased risk of government intervention as a result of COVID-19, with several European governments already announcing measures to protect potential targets against opportunistic takeovers and UK considering measures.
+Current volatility in stock markets will exacerbate the risk that a jump in share price will kill the bid. - Due diligence challenges: Lack of market guidance on earnings and delay in publishing audited financial information may place greater importance on due diligence, but at a time when lock-downs and travel restrictions will make due diligence as well as management meetings and presentations more challenging. - Focus on financial statements: Extra care will be needed around financial statements in the offer documentation as they may not adequately reflect financial condition in quickly deteriorating business which can enhance potential disclosure concerns.

+Government intervention: Going private transactions face an increased risk of government intervention as a result of COVID-19, with several European governments already announcing measures to protect potential targets against opportunistic takeovers and UK considering such measures.
 Where intervention is likely, this may affect the timetable and require conditionality in the offer.

-Bidders should be ready to enter into negotiations with government authorities to give undertakings as to conduct post-offer.
+Bidders should be ready to enter into negotiations with government authorities to give undertakings as to conduct of business post-offer.